-8. Before any construction commences, details including a technical specification of all proposed external lighting shall be submitted to and approved in writing by the Local Planning Authority.
-The external lighting on the site shall at all times accord with the approved details.
+8. Prior to the occupation of the buildings hereby permitted details including a technical specification of all proposed external lighting shall be submitted to and approved in writing by the Local Planning Authority.
+The agreed external lighting shall be implemented prior to the occupation of the buildings and shall at all times accord with the approved details.